msteckyefantis/subzero/README.md

 ##About:

 Freeze a class and its prototype, or freeze an object.
+Note: v3 coming soon, with just the three following functions `subzero.freeze, subzero.deepFreeze, and subzero.megaFreeze`.

 ##install: